Tetracycline-Stained Teeth: Causes, Severity, and Treatment

 Classifying the Severity of Tetracycline Staining

 Not all tetracycline staining looks the same or presents the same treatment challenge.
-Jordan’s classification system, developed in the 1960s and still referenced today, categorizes tetracycline staining into four degrees of severity:
+Jordan’s classification system, developed in the 1960s and still used today, sorts tetracycline staining into four levels of severity:

-Understanding which class of staining a patient has guides the treatment conversation and sets realistic expectations.
-A Class I patient who expects dramatic results from extended whitening will likely achieve them; a Class III patient who expects the same will likely be disappointed without a discussion of restorative options.
+Knowing which class a patient has shapes the treatment conversation and sets realistic expectations.
+A Class I patient who expects strong results from extended whitening will likely get them.
+A Class III patient who expects the same will likely be disappointed without a discussion of restorative options.
+A careful look from an experienced dentist is the first step in setting the right plan.

 Treatment Options for Tetracycline-Stained Teeth